NativeScript/docs/content/guide/data-binding.md

 When you look at a new project, you see an example of those steps applied.

-There are several ways of data flow (data bindings):
+There are various ways to manage data flow, often referred to as data bindings:

 - **One-way (to UI) data binding** - This is the most popular way of binding.
 A good example is bindingi a `string` property in the Model to a `Label` component.